Best Baby Kick Counter Apps in 2026

 • Free kick counter, no premium needed

-• Part of a complete pregnancy app (meditation, timer, calculator)
+• Part of a complete pregnancy app with meditation, labor timing, and calculators

 • Session history for pattern monitoring